-Energy prices are likely to be higher vs. the prior cycle given structural supply shortages.
+Energy prices are likely to be higher versus the prior cycle given structural supply shortages.

 Geopolitical uncertainty is increasing with regards to the US-China relationship and potential for episodic military conflicts.

-With equity valuations having declined significantly in 2022, we now expect mid-to-high single digit nominal pre-tax annual equity returns (6.5%-7.5%) over a seven-year forecast period.
+With equity valuations having increased YTD but having eased in Q3, we expect mid-to-high single digit nominal pre-tax annual equity returns (6.5%-8.0%) over a seven-year forecast period.

-On a risk-adjusted pre-tax basis, safe fixed income is still quite attractive relative to equities.
+On a risk-adjusted pre-tax basis, safe fixed income’s return potential is very compelling relative to equities.

-Riskier credit assets (high-yield bonds and leveraged loans) are also attractive over a mid-term time frame (and on a relative basis to equities)
+Riskier credit assets (high-yield bonds and leveraged loans) are also reasonably attractive over a mid-term time frame (and on a relative basis to equities).

-US high-yield bonds are now yielding 8.2% with 7-year forecasted annual returns of 7.0% (inline with US equities).
-Leveraged loans are currently yielding 10.1% (based on 3-year takeout convention) with expected mid-term annualized returns in the 7.0% range.
+US high-yield bonds are now yielding 9.0% with 7-year forecasted annual returns of 7.5% (relatively close to US Equities).
+Leveraged loans are currently yielding 10.2% (based on 3-year takeout convention) with expected mid-term annualized returns in the 7.0% range.